victorwitkamp/G814JI-OpenCore/docs/ACPI_RENAMES.md

 ### Why These Specific Patterns

 - **TableSignature**: Ensures we only patch SSDT or DSDT tables, not other ACPI tables
-- **OemTableId**: For GPU methods, we target only SSDT10 (OEM Table ID "SgPeg") to avoid accidentally renaming other _STA, _PS0, etc. methods in the system
+- **OemTableId**: For GPU methods, we target only SSDT10 (OEM Table ID "Opt2Tabl") to avoid accidentally renaming other _STA, _PS0, etc. methods in the system
 - **Context in Find pattern**: For PS2K, we include the device's Hardware ID to ensure we only rename the specific _STA method we want

 ## References